As an Amazon Associate I earn from qualifying purchases.

 Instant Pot Potato Leek Soup Ingredients

-⅓ cup diced carrots – Cut them to a medium dice.
+Diced carrots – Cut them at a medium dice.

-2 tbsp. butter – If you want a vegan soup, simply use plant-based butter.
+Butter – If you want vegan soup, simply use plant-based butter.

-1 ½ tsp. soy sauce – If you don’t have soy sauce, you can also use tamari, coconut aminos, or lemon juice work as substitutes)
+Soy sauce – If you don’t have soy sauce, you can also use tamari, coconut aminos, or lemon juice work as substitutes.

-1 large bay leaf – (bay leaves are optional – remove before serving)
+Bay leaf – bay leaves are optional – remove before serving.

 While I don’t suggest garnishing with chopped leeks, a little cheddar cheese, and fresh chives will work very well here.